1975 spring offensive: Saigon and Mekong Delta

 Even after the loss of Da Nang, "the worst single disaster in the history of South Vietnam", the Ford administration continued to disbelieve that the Saigon regime was failing.
 On 10 April President Ford went to Congress to request a $722 million supplemental military aid package for South Vietnam plus $250 million in economic and refugee aid.
+The president's rationale for the aid had changed.
+He stated before the Senate Foreign Relations Committee that he feared that "If we say 'no more money' Thiệu...won't do something totally irrational."
+In other words, it was possible that if the aid was not delivered, the South Vietnamese might turn on the Americans still within South Vietnam and hold them for ransom.
 Congress was not impressed, believing that the administration might simply be stalling the evacuation of remaining U.S. personnel and civilians in order to force the aid bill through.
 On 17 April the discussion was ended.
 There would be no more funds for Saigon.

 The ARVN III Corps commander, General Toan, organized five centers of resistance for the defense of the city.
 These fronts were so connected as to form an arc enveloping the area west, north, and east of the capital.
 The Cu Chi front, to the northwest, was defended by the 25th Division; the Bình Dương front, to the north, was the responsibility of the 5th Division; the Biên Hòa front, to the northeast, was defended by the 18th Division; the Vũng Tàu and Route 15 front, to the southeast, was held by the 1st Airborne Brigade and one battalion of the 3rd Division; and the Long An front, for which the Capital Military District Command was responsible, was defended by elements of the re-formed 22nd Division.
 South Vietnamese defensive forces around Saigon totaled approximately 60,000 troops.

 On 17 April the Cambodian capital of Phnom Penh fell to the Khmer Rouge, and the US did nothing for their former ally.
 On 21 April 1975, Thiệu, under intense political pressure, resigned as president when his closest domestic allies began losing confidence over his handling of the war.
 In his televised farewell speech, Thiệu admitted, for the first time, having ordered the evacuation of the Central Highlands and the north that led to debacle.
 He then stated that it was the inevitable course of action in the situation – but also insisted it was the generals who failed him.
 He went on to excoriate the U.S., attacking "our great ally...the leader of the free world ...
 The United States has not respected its promises" he declared "It is inhumane.
 It is not trustworthy.
 It is irresponsible.
 Immediately following the speech, the presidency was handed over to Vice President Trần Văn Hương.